RamyaSheshadri/vsd-internship/README.md

 ii.Connect the GND pin of the sensor to the GND pin of the board.

 #### Trigger and Echo Connections:
-i.The Trig pin is connected to GPIO 5; this pin is used to send a pulse to initiate the measurement. ii.The Echo pin is connected to GPIO 6; this pin receives the reflected signal.
+i.The Trig pin is connected to PC1; this pin is used to send a pulse to initiate the measurement. ii.The Echo pin is connected to PC2; this pin receives the reflected signal.

  <img width="533" alt="image" src="https://github.com/user-attachments/assets/4512025e-64c0-4e9a-b176-669410f2d702">

+# Task 6:
+### Upload Final working code and short video of the application:
+#### Working:

+### HC-SR04 Ultrasonic Sensor:
+### Transmitter (Tx):
+Emits ultrasonic sound waves at a high frequency (typically 40 kHz).
+### Receiver (Rx):
+Detects the reflected sound waves (echo) from an object.
+### Microcontroller:
+The VSDsquadron Mini Board processes the signals and calculates the distance.
+### Power Supply:
+Provides power to the sensor and board.
+### Output Display or Indicator:
+Could be an LCD, LED, or serial output to display the measured distance.

+### Working Principle:
+#### The system operates based on the time-of-flight (ToF) principle:
+### Trigger Pulse:
+The microcontroller sends a short trigger pulse (usually 10 µs) to the ultrasonic sensor to initiate measurement.
+### Ultrasonic Wave Emission:
+The transmitter emits an ultrasonic sound wave.
+### Reflection of Wave:
+The wave travels through the air and reflects back when it encounters an object.
+### Echo Detection:
+The receiver detects the returning echo wave.
+### Time Measurement:
+The microcontroller measures the time duration (Δt) between sending the trigger pulse and receiving the echo.

+### Distance Calculation:
+The distance to the object is calculated using the formula:
+### Distance=(Speed of Sound×Time Duration)/2
+The factor of 2 accounts for the round-trip of the sound wave (to the object and back).
+### Speed of Sound:
+Depends on air temperature, typically ~343 m/s at 20°C.

+### Output Display:
+The microcontroller processes the calculated distance and displays it on the chosen output (e.g., an LCD screen) or sends the data via serial communication for further use.